-The 2010 inspection of the LUCs at the soil portion of SD033 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
+The 2011 inspection of the LUCs at the soil portion of SD033 found that administrative controls are adequate to enforce the restriction, so physical barriers (i.e., fences) are not needed.
 There is no evidence that the cadmium- and benzo(a)pyrene-impacted soil has been disturbed.
 Warning signs have been posted on both sides of Facility 810 to notify base workers of the presence of the controlled area.
 Photographs 3 and 4 in Appendix B of this report show the controlled soil areas at SD033.

-The two controlled areas at SD033 are located in an industrial area that was the focus of considerable site characterization field work.
+The two controlled areas at SD033 are located in an industrial area adjacent to the west side of the aircraft parking ramp.
 However, because of the site's somewhat detached location in relation to nearby solvent plumes, the Travis environmental project managers visited both controlled area an average of about once a quarter.